amit-raut/Onn.-4k-Streaming-Box-Rooting-and-Remote-Button-Remapping/README.md

 ### Step 6: Build custom boot.img with Magisk (Steps to be performed on Onn.
 4k streaming box)

-To buid a custom boot.img file and get root perform following steps on Onn.
+To build a custom boot.img file and get root perform following steps on Onn.
 4k streaming box:

 1. Install a file browser from `Play Store`
-2. Open file browser and navigte to `/sdcard/Downloads/`
+2. Open file browser and navigate to `/sdcard/Downloads/`
 3. Install `Magisk.apk`
 4. Open Magisk app
    ![Magisk](Images/m1.png)